 Beta Analytic is headquartered in Miami, Florida with international offices in Europe, Japan, China, Australia, Brazil, South Korea, India and Taiwan.
 The lab offers high-quality bio-based content measurements using accelerator mass spectrometry (AMS) in 5-7 business days with online reporting, technical consultation, and quality assurance reports included.
 A priority service is available for results required in 4 business days or less.
-Customer service is available in English, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Spanish, and Turkish.
+Customer service is available in English, Chinese, French, German, Italian, Japanese, Korean, Portuguese, and Spanish.

 Beta Analytic is not affiliated with ASTM, the USDA, or LEED.